Arizard/less-coffee-hugo/content/posts/crc32-decaf/index.md

 The reason for these limitations is that Decaf is first transpiled into XML (or DeXML as it is known within the company).
 So really, the PHP application is reading XML to execute a series of commands -- this is in contrast to other languages which actually get compiled.

 Is it possible to implement a CRC-32 algorithm in Decaf, despite all the limitations of the language?
-Answer: Of course!
+Of course!
 In the spirit of _Deputy CX Engineering_, some workarounds are required.
 Read on to find out how.

 ## Algorithm Summary

 ## Start With a Readable Example

 ## Work Around The Limitations

 We're going to need some way of converting between an array of bits and base-10 integers.